-SNP MSP for Falkirk East Angus MacDonald has welcomed the Scottish Government’s ‘Ready for Winter?’ campaign which encourages families, businesses and communities across Falkirk district to prepare for winter through a national public awareness campaign launched this week.
+SNP MSP for Falkirk East Angus MacDonald has welcomed the Scottish Government’s ‘Ready for Winter?’ campaign which encourages families, businesses and communities across Falkirk district to prepare for winter through a national public awareness campaign.

 The Scottish Government's 'Ready for Winter?' campaign is being delivered in partnership with the British Red Cross and a range of public, private and voluntary sector partners.

 On the back of research which shows the majority of Scots are concerned about the prospect of severe weather episodes, that most don't feel personally prepared for an emergency situation, and that many people would welcome information and advice on how to prepare and cope, the 'Ready for Winter?' campaign will: